 Well-produced video tours of vacation rentals can help book renters.
-While these videos aren't free and usually aren't cheap, remember that nothing is more expensive to a vacation rental owner than a cheap-looking website that doesn't adequately sell their property!
+While these videos aren't free and usually aren't cheap, remember that nothing is more expensive to a vacation rental owner than a poor website that doesn't adequately sell their property.

 Prepare to furnish the entire vacation rental property at once after you purchase it.
 Most residential landlords don't have to worry about this, of course, so the costs often take new vacation rental landlords by surprise.

 Attractive, comfortable and well-made furniture is expensive.
-You can easily spend $20,000 to $40,000 on furniture and d?cor on a medium-sized rental house.
+You can easily spend $20,000 to $40,000 on furniture and decor for a medium-sized rental house.
 That's enough to eat up the first year of rental income that in-demand vacation properties can earn.